-D. Employees of Suffolk Public Schools will refer to each student using only (i) the name that appears in the student's official record, or (ii) if the student prefers, using any nickname commonly associated with the name that appears in the student's official record.
+E. Employees of Suffolk Public Schools will refer to each student using only (i) the name that appears in the student's official record, or (ii) if the student prefers, using any nickname commonly associated with the name that appears in the student's official record.
 Nothing in this policy will prevent employees of Suffolk Public Schools from using a different name for a student when it is necessary for the student's academic instruction, such as using a name more common in a foreign country while in a foreign-language course.
-Employees of Suffolk Public Schools will refer to each student using only the pronouns appropriate to the sex appearing in the student's official record - that is male pronouns for a student whose sex is male, and female pronouns for a student whose sex is female, unless there is documentation from a licensed psychiatrist or psychologist that it would pose an unreasonable risk to the student's health and mental wellness to address the student by use of a pronoun that corresponds to the sex of the student appearing in the student's official record.
+Employees of Suffolk Public Schools will refer to each student using only the pronouns appropriate to the sex appearing in the student's official record - that is male pronouns for a student whose sex is male, and female pronouns for a student whose sex is female. unless there is documentation from a licensed psychiatrist or psychologist that it would pose an unreasonable risk to the student's health and mental wellness to address the student by use of a pronoun that corresponds to the sex of the student appearing in the student's official record.

 However, an employee of Suffolk Public Schools may refer to a student by a name other than the one appearing in the student's official record, or by pronouns other than those appropriate to the sex appearing in the student's official record, if requested by an eligible student in writing or when a student's parent has instructed Suffolk Public Schools in writing that such other name or other pronouns are to be used.
 Any written instruction from a parent or eligible student must be placed in the student's official record and subject to the same retention, disclosure, and confidentiality requirements as the official record itself.
 The legal name and sex of a student cannot be changed, even upon the written instruction of a parent or eligible student, unless the requirements of subsection E are satisfied.

-When instructed by an eligible student or parent of a student that some other name or pronoun is to be used, Suffolk Public Schools will use the preferred pronoun.
+Only when instructed by an eligible student or parent of a student that some other name or pronoun is to be used, Suffolk Public Schools will use the preferred pronoun.
+No employee of Suffolk Public Schools can be compelled to address or refer to any student in any manner that would violate the employees constitutionally protected rights.

-- E. Suffolk Public Schools will: - (a) Comply with the limitations on access to student records provided in Virginia Code §§ 22.1-287 through 22.1-289.01; - (b) Adhere to legal standards of confidentiality relating to sensitive student information and personally identifiable data covered by the Family Educational Rights and Privacy Act found at 20 U.S.C. § 1232g. - (c) Disclose sensitive student information (including any survey or evaluation related to the student's gender) only (i) to the student; (ii) the student parents, but only if to do so would not pose an unreasonable risk to the student's health and mental wellness (iii) school personnel with a legitimate educational interest; or (iv) when required by law.
+- F. Suffolk Public Schools will: - (a) Comply with the limitations on access to student records provided in Virginia Code §§ 22.1-287 through 22.1-289.01; - (b) Adhere to legal standards of confidentiality relating to sensitive student information and personally identifiable data covered by the Family Educational Rights and Privacy Act found at 20 U.S.C. § 1232g. - (c) Disclose sensitive student information (including any survey or evaluation related to the student's gender) only (i) to the student; (ii) the student parents; but only if to do so would not pose an unreasonable risk to the student's health and mental wellness (iii) school personnel with a legitimate educational interest; or (iv) when required by law.